 - Be able to critically analyse key issues happening in current politics;

 - Have gained an insight into key founders of the study including Machiavelli, John Rawls and Robert Nozick.

-Students are introduced to the fundamental areas of Politics and International Relations; modules may include:
+Students are introduced to the fundamental areas of Politics and International Relations.
+Topics covered in core classes may include:

-- An Introduction to Politics and International Relations
+- Global Perspectives on Politics and International Relations

 The Extended Project

 The Project typically consists of a thesis on a specific topic within Politics and International Relations that the student chooses, often an area of debate or something featuring heavily in the news, although there is scope for producing something other than a thesis.
 The emphasis of the programme is not only on developing a deeper understanding of your chosen subject area, but also in training broader skills in research, communication, analysis and independent study.

 Recent topics have included:

 - New Superpowers in a Changing World and the Future of the West

 - Brexit: the Consequences of Britain Leaving the EU